Node Graph Basics

 - Version-migrated automatically when opened in newer versions.

-- Cross-platform: open on Windows or macOS.
+- Cross-platform: open on Windows, macOS, or Linux.

 - Auto-save periodically writes a backup while you work (configurable interval).
 If the app closes unexpectedly, crash recovery restores your last auto-saved state on next launch.